witchard/mog/README.md

 * `toponly` - default: `False`.
 Output only the top few lines of each file.
 * `toplines` - default: `10`.
 Number of lines to output in `toponly` mode.
 * `followsymlinks` - default: `False`.
 Follow symbolic links when processing files.
+* `recursive` - default: `False`.
+Recurse into directories to process the files within them.

 The `invert_match` value is optional and will cause the match to be inverted - i.e. you can use this to cause a match when the regex does not match.